SMerino13/CMPS3390_22/README.md

 # CMPS3390
-The following are completed programming assingments from my previous Application Developemnt course.
+The following are completed programming assignments from my previous Application Development course.